mquinlan81/tic-tac-toe/README.md

 Clean up the interface to allow players to put in their names, include a button to start/restart the game and add a display element that congratulates the winning player!

+Create a 2 player game and 1 player vs computer

 Optional - If you’re feeling ambitious create an AI so that a player can play against the computer!

 Start by just getting the computer to make a random legal move.